JoseMMontoro/nlp_political_speeches/README.md

 The ML model with best results is SVM with TD-IDF.
 The MLP approach also performed very well with TD-IDF.

 ## Structure
+All temporary files are in the `data` folder.
+Vector models are in the `vectors` folder.
+Some python modules are in the `helpers` folder, they include utilities to help process the data and build and evaluate the models.
+All the code to extract the data, EDA, preprocess text and build and evaluate models is in the `notebooks` folder.

+These are the steps that were followed to complete the project.
+Each step corresponds to one notebook.
+1. b) Web Scraping from https://millercenter.org/
-1. Web Scraping Notebook
+1. a) Web Scraping from https://www.americanrhetoric.com/
-2. Text Pre-Processing Notebook
+2. Text Pre-Processing
 3. Exploratory Data Analysis
+4. Vectorization and Classification Models
-4. Neural Networks
+5. Neural Networks
-5. Deep Learning models
+6. Deep Learning models